edterbak/NodeRed_Heishamon_control/README.md

 - Enhancement: WAR function.
 Added Import / Export buttons for the curves
 - Enhancement: Solar function.
 Corrections for P1 can now be configured though dashboard
 - Enhancement: Log page now shows 300 lines.
 More logging now shown which helps with possible debugging.
+- Enhancement: Added timezone awareness to node red. (nice to have with the scheduler and logs)

 ********